 Considering how much money we spend on health care in the U.S., we might hope that we allocate a good chunk of it toward evaluating the impact of the health policies we have in place.
 Unfortunately, this is rarely the case.

 In other blog posts, we’ve discussed U.S. health care spending and outcomes.
 In short, we spend a lot more on medical care than other high-income countries, yet our health outcomes are often worse.
 We also spend a lot of money on social programs, which have been shown to be associated with improved health outcomes.
 It

-Social determinants of health comes up frequently in health policy news.
-Here are quotes from six stories that caught my eye over the last few months.
+Social determinants of health comes up from time to time in health policy news or as the subject of reports from health policy-focused organizations.
+Here are quotes from four stories or reports that caught my eye recently.